MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 # Overview - Endpoint detection and response

-Microsoft Defender for Cloud endpoint detection and response (EDR) recommendations to improve security posture for supported machines.
-EDR recommendations are available when you enable Defender for Servers Plan 2, or the Defender Cloud Security Posture Management (CSPM) plan.
-With one of these plans is enabled:
+Microsoft Defender for Cloud includes endpoint detection and response (EDR) capabilities to improve security posture for supported machines.
+Defender for Cloud:

-- **Defender for Cloud assesses whether machines are running an EDR solution**: Defender for Cloud agentlessly scans connected machines (Azure VMs and AWS/GCP machines) to check whether they have an EDR solution installed and running.
+- **Assesses whether machines are running an EDR solution**: Defender for Cloud agentlessly scans connected machines (Azure VMs and AWS/GCP machines) to check whether they have an EDR solution installed and running.
-- **Defender for Servers integrates with Microsoft Defender for Endpoint for EDR capabilities**: Defender for Servers integrates natively with [Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide EDR capabilities for machines connected to Defender for Cloud.
-Defender for Servers can agentlessly detect Defender for Endpoint misconfigurations on a machine, and make recommendations to fix them.
+- **Integrates with Microsoft Defender for Endpoint for EDR capabilities**: Defender for Servers integrates natively with [Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide EDR capabilities for machines connected to Defender for Cloud.

+## Assessing EDR solutions

+When Defender for Servers Plan 2 (or the Defender for Cloud Defender Cloud Security Posture Management (CSPM) plan) is enabled, agentless scanning assesses protected machines to check that:

+- A supported EDR solution is enabled.
+- Defender for Servers Plan 2 or the Defender CSPM plan is enabled on the Azure subscription and its associated VMs.
+- Supported EDR solutions are installed successfully.

 > [!NOTE]
 > - Defender for Cloud uses agentless scanning to assess EDR settings.
 > - Agentless scanning replaces the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)), which was previously used to collect machine data.
 > - The MMA is set to retire.
 Scanning using the MMA will be deprecated in November 2024.

-## Assessing EDR solutions

-Defender for Cloud agentless scanning assesses protected machines to check that:

-- A supported EDR solution is enabled.
-- Defender for Servers Plan 2 or the Defender CSPM plan is enabled on the Azure subscription and its associated VMs.
-- Supported EDR solutions are installed successfully.

 ### Supported EDR solutions